SKAJohanVenter/tangomct/README.md

 ![Archived data](docs/tangomct_archived.gif)

-# TODO
+# Caveat

-Only numeric scalars and strings are supported currently.
+- Only numeric scalars can be graphed
+- Enums and arrays are converted to string and displayed in the data table
+- Images are not supported

 # Design